lukasmannerstal/lukasmannerstal/README.md

 ## 📂 Some of My Projects:

-🐍[Snake](https://github.com/lukasmannerstal/Snake) The goal of this project is to create a Snake game where an AI learns to play the game using Machine Learning techniques.
+[**Snake**](https://github.com/lukasmannerstal/Snake) The goal of this project is to create a Snake game where an AI learns to play the game using Machine Learning techniques.
+(In progress)